-This plan is not a conclusion - it is a foundation for sustained progress.
-Continued engagement, data-informed decision-making and flexible strategies will be critical to implementing these initiatives and meeting the evolving needs of both visitors and residents.
+This plan is not an endpoint, but rather a starting point for ongoing action.
+Continuous engagement, data-driven decision-making, and adaptive strategies will be crucial to successfully implementing these initiatives and responding to the evolving needs of both visitors and residents.

-Sustaining this collaborative momentum will ensure California not only remains a world-class destination, but also delivers meaningful benefits for its residents while preserving the state's natural and cultural heritage for generations to come.
-The path forward demands shared commitment and collective effort to shape a resilient, inclusive and thriving future for California's tourism industry.
+It will be helpful for this collaborative spirit and commitment to ongoing dialogue and action to remain.
+This can ensure that California not only remains a world-class destination but also extend the benefit for our residents while preserving its natural and cultural heritage for generations to come.
+The path ahead requires everyone's commitment and collective effort to navigate these critical dynamics and shape a thriving future for California's tourism industry.